J-O-E-B-E-L/DSA-KMS-Project/README.md

 # DSA-KMS-Project

-This is one of the final project for the DSA program that I have been on for the past 3 months ago before now.
-I'm excited to have started this baby steps journey with DSA.
+This is one of the final projects for the DSA program that I have been on for the past 3 months, where I first started my journey of becoming a data analyst.
+It's an exciting experience for me and I'm just happy to have started this baby steps journey with DSA.

 ## **Project Topic: Kultra Mega Stores Inventory**